Sparse Spatial Transformers for Few-Shot Learning: Our Method

 \subsection{Dense Local Feature Extractor}

-The metric-learning based few-shot learning method aims to find an effective feature representation and a good distance metric to calculate the similarity between images.
-Different from the methods that use global features, local representation based methods have achieved better results because the local representation contains richer and more transferable semantic information.
-The difference from previous work is that our SSFormers aim to establish hierarchical local representations for spatial comparison.
+The metric-learning-based few-shot learning method aims to find an effective feature representation and a good distance metric to calculate the similarity between images.
+In contrast to the methods that use global features, deep descriptor-based methods have achieved better results because deep descriptors contain richer and more transferable semantic information.
+However, these methods based on deep descriptors lose the contextual information of images.
+To combine the advantages of the two branches of methods and reduce the disadvantages, our SSFormers aim to establish hierarchical local representations for spatial comparison.

-As illustrated in Figure 1, dense local representations extractor $F_{\theta}$ evenly divides the image into $H\times W$ patches, and each image patch is individually encoded by the backbone network to generate a feature vector.
-The feature vectors generated by all patches constitute the dense local representations set of each image.
-To generate hierarchical local representations, we adopt a pyramid structure in the experiments.
-Thus the feature representation of an input image $x$ can be denoted as $F_{\theta}(x) \in \mathbb{R}^{K \times C}$, where $C$ is the number of channels, and $K$ is the number of all local patch representations.
-Specifically, we adopt two image patch division strategies of size 2$\times$2 and 3$\times$3 to obtain 13 dense local representations.
+As illustrated in Figure 2, dense local representations extractor $F_{\theta}$ evenly divides the image into $H\times W$ patches, and the backbone network individually encodes each image patch to generate a feature vector.
+The feature vectors generated by all patches constitute each image's dense local representations set.
+Because single-scale patches may not be able to fully obtain the local details and context information of the image, we adopt a pyramid structure to generate hierarchical local representations.
+Thus, the feature representation of an input image $x$ can be denoted as $F_{\theta}(x) \in \mathbb{R}^{K \times C}$, where $C$ is the number of channels, and $K$ is the number of all local patch representations.
+Particularly, we adopt two image patch division strategies of size 2$\times$2 and 4$\times$4 to obtain 20 dense local representations.

-In each \emph{N}-way \emph{M}-shot few-shot image recognition task, for each support class, we have $M$ samples and get \emph{M} feature representations.
-Instead of using empirical mean of \emph{M} feature representations~\cite{snell2017prototypical} to obtain the class representation, we utilize all the patches in each support class, i.e., $S_n\in\mathbb{R}^{MK\times C}$, where $S_n$ is the class representation of the $n$-th support class.
+In each \emph{N}-way \emph{M}-shot few-shot image recognition task, for each support class, we have $M$ samples and obtain \emph{M} feature representations.
+Instead of using the empirical mean of \emph{M} feature representations~\cite{7} to obtain the class representation, we use all the patches in each support class, i.e., $S_n\in\mathbb{R}^{MK\times C}$, where $S_n$ is the class representation of the $n$-th support class.
 The entire support set representation can be denoted as $S\in \mathbb{R}^{N\times MK \times C}$.
-Similarly, for a query image $x_q$, through $F_{\theta}$, we can get feature representation $q = F_{\theta}(x_q)\in\mathbb{R}^{K \times C} $.
+Similarly, for a query image $x_i^q$, through $F_{\theta}$, we can obtain feature representation $q = F_{\theta}(x_i^q)\in\mathbb{R}^{K \times C}$, where $i=\{1,...,BN\}$.